 Physiology of the female sexual response is incompletely understood but involves hormonal and CNS factors.

-Estrogens and androgens both appear to influence arousal.
-Androgens probably act via androgen receptors and estrogen receptors (after intracellular conversion of testosterone to estradiol).
+Estrogens influence sexual response.
+It is suspected but not proved that androgens are involved and act via androgen receptors and estrogen receptors (after intracellular conversion of testosterone to estradiol).

 After menopause, ovarian estrogen production ceases, while ovarian androgen production varies.
-However, adrenal production of prohormones (eg, DHEAS) that are converted to both androgens and estrogens in peripheral cells decreases starting in a woman's 30s.
+However, adrenal production of prohormones (eg, dehydroepiandrosterone sulfate [DHEAS]) that are converted to both androgens and estrogens in peripheral cells decreases starting in a woman's 30s.
 Ovarian production of prohormones also declines after menopause.
-Whether this decrease plays any role in diminishing sexual desire, interest, or arousal is unclear.
+Whether this decrease plays any role in diminishing sexual desire, interest, or subjective arousal is unclear.

 The brain produces sex hormones (neurosteroids) from cholesterol, and production may increase after menopause.
 Whether this documented increase is universal, whether it facilitates arousal as peripheral production decreases, and whether it is affected by exogenous hormone administration are all unknown.

 Motivation is the wish to engage in sexual activity.
 There are many reasons for wanting sexual activity, including sexual desire.
 Desire may be triggered by thoughts, words, sights, smells, or touch.
 Desire may be obvious at the outset or may build once the woman is aroused.

 Brain areas involved in cognition, emotion, motivation, and organization of genital congestion are activated.
 Neurotransmitters acting on specific receptors are involved.
 Based on known actions of drugs and on animal studies, some neurotransmitters appear to be prosexual; they include dopamine, norepinephrine, and melanocortin.
 Serotonin is usually sexually inhibitory, as are prolactin and γ-aminobutyric acid (GABA).